Models of care toolkit

 A rapid review identified two broad ways in which pharmacists are integrated into the cancer system:

-• In outpatient and community settings, pharmacists provide medication dose optimization, adjustments for supportive medications, interventions for medication-related problems among other services.
+• In outpatient and community settings, pharmacists provide medication dose optimization, adjustments for supportive medications, interventions for medication-related problems, and among other services.

 • In multidisciplinary teams, pharmacists enhance patient knowledge about medication, support team members to develop and adjust medication regimens, ensure medication safety, and assist in financial review of patient medications.